chain/CIP/README.md

 CIP: Number

 Title: Title of the Proposal

-Changes:

-Describe the changes you are requesting
+Vision: Describe why you are proposing this change Changes:Describe the changes you are requesting

-Test link: URL to the test net smart contracts if applicable
+Test URL: URL to the test net smart contracts if applicable
 Audit: link to audit report if applicable
+Budget: How much are you looking to get from the DAO Treasury?
+Timeline: When do you want to implement the change?
 ```

 If you have any questions feel free to ask the Chain community on Telegram (@Chain)